Asylum, VAWA Visa, U Visa, T Visa

 Protection from Harm

-Asylum is a relief that is available to those who flee their homeland because they fear persecution and the authorities at home fail or refuse to ensure their safety.
+Asylum is a relief that is available to those who flee their homeland because they fear persecution (physical harm or threats of harm) and the authorities at home fail or refuse to ensure their safety.

-At RelisLaw, we work on many asylum cases, being deeply committed to justice and human rights.
-Dr. Relis vigorously pursues every single avenue for each member of our client family, to enjoy a safe new beginning in the U.S.
+At RelisLaw, being a human rights-focused team, we work on many asylum cases, being deeply committed to justice and human rights.
+The Relislaw Asylum Legal team vigorously pursues every single avenue for each client’s family member to enjoy a safe new beginning in the U.S.

-You may apply for asylum–either after entering the U.S., or as a defense to removal (deportation) proceedings–if you have been persecuted in the past or have a well-founded fear of persecution in the future, due to at least one of the following grounds:
+If you have been persecuted in the past or if you have a well-founded fear of future persecution, due to at least one of the following grounds:

 • Political opinion